 The glass lid holds in steam and heat and lets you check the food while it cooks.
 Sloped sides make it easy to slide pancakes or omelets out of the pan, while also making it easy to flip foods.
 This pan should be hand washed.

 Crepe pans are a special type of frying pan with very low sides, but you can certainly use them for more than crepes.
 They’re great for pancakes or eggs, and as a griddle pan for cooking any foods that won’t release a lot of moisture that could escape the low sides.
+This crepe pan from Le Creuset is no exception.

-Our top pick for best fry pan is the Cuisinart Chef's Classic Nonstick Hard-Anodized 12-Inch Skillet because of its durable construction, included glass cover, and easy-to-clean nonstick interior.
-If you're on a budget, the Rachael Ray Cucina Nonstick Frying Pan Set gives you great performance and two sizes of pans at a great price point.
+Our top pick for best fry pan is the Cuisinart Chef's Classic Nonstick Hard-Anodized 12-Inch Skillet (found here) because of its durable construction, included glass cover, and easy-to-clean nonstick interior.
+If you're on a budget, the Rachael Ray Cucina Nonstick Frying Pan Set (here) gives you great performance and two sizes of pans at a great price point.

 Why Trust The Spruce Eats?